ndmitchell/record-dot-preprocessor/proposal/0000-record-dot-syntax.md

 j l = map (.y.x) l
 ```

+FIXME: These examples don't include function updates or nested updates.

 A fuller, more rigourous set of tests are available in the examples directory of [this repository](https://github.com/ndmitchell/record-dot-preprocessor).
 Those tests take the following considerations into account:

 * Basic operations;